 The best product information often comes from our customers.
-Here you’ll find independent reviews that have been published in education or related industry publications.
-They’re not our words, but we sure liked them and thought you’d be interested to know…
+Here you’ll find independent reviews that have been released in education or related industry publications.

 Following the success of Vista Higher Learning’s Espaces (beginning level) and Imaginez le monde sans frontières (intermediate level), this new advanced-level program, Face-à-face, contains an appealing, well-integrated textbook accompanied by a variety of ancillary materials.
 The book features a flexible lesson organization designed to meet the needs of diverse teaching styles, institutions, and instructional goals.
 It seamlessly integrates speaking, writing, reading, listening comprehension, and culture.
 According to the principles of the prevalent communicative approach, its emphasis is primarily on oral communication.
 The language used and practiced in the book is not only contextualized and embedded in Francophone cultures, but also representative of situations similar to those encountered in real life.
 Thematic vocabulary and grammar are fully integrated to help students enrich their lexicon and improve their communicative skills.